 Down below, the staterooms can be configured in any number of ways depending on how you would like to optimize the living spaces.
 The accompanying layout renderings show just several of the stateroom options available.
-For example, the Bering 70 can be configured with two large master/VIP staterooms or two facing staterooms can be located amidships with the master forward and a smaller cabin aft.Steel yachts possess tremendous strength and rigidity so you are not limited by the fixed location of structural bulkheads when selecting layouts.
+For example, Bering 70 can be configured with two large master/VIP staterooms, or two facing staterooms can be located amidships with the master forward and a smaller cabin aft.Steel yachts possess tremendous strength and rigidity, so you are not limited by the fixed location of structural bulkheads when selecting layouts.

-The Bering 70 is designed with a displacement of 140,000 pounds (70 tons), carries over 1,262 gallons (4,780 liters) of fuel and can cruise for 2,500 miles.PDF Brochure
+Bering 70 is designed with a displacement of 140,000 pounds (70 tons), carries over 1,262 gallons (4,780 l) of fuel, and can cruise for 2,500 miles.PDF Brochure